 Self-care often gets a bad rap.
 For some, the phrase conjures images of so-called “selfish” pleasures.
 Think: eating chocolates and drinking a glass of wine while soaking in a bubble-filled tub; jetting off to a tropical island to bask in the sun and sip fruity cocktails; indulging in weekly massages and manicures.
 For others, self-care feels more like a marketing term, designed to entice you to buy into the latest wellness trend or fitness craze.

-We aren’t here to tell you that those activities are bad, or even that they aren’t valid forms of self-care.
+The people of Ibotta aren’t here to tell you that those activities are bad, or even that they aren’t valid forms of self-care.
 But if that’s your only definition of self-care, you’re missing the bigger picture.
 In its purest form, self-care is simply what we do to care for ourselves — physically, mentally and emotionally.
 And there’s nothing selfish about that!

 Of course, every person is different, and there’s no one-size-fits-all standard when it comes to self-care.
 Just make sure to cut yourself some slack — these are self-care ideas, not a self-care to-do list!
 To start, here are 10 ways to practice self-care at home.